threatcode/threatos-docker/README.md

 # Available Templates

-Whether you want to have a container full of tools, or several smaller containers with a tiny selection of tools, or even a clean Parrot environment to build yor custom stack on, this is the right place where to learn how to take advantage of the Parrot Docker workspace.
+Whether you want to have a container full of tools, or several smaller containers with a tiny selection of tools, or even a clean Threat environment to build yor custom stack on, this is the right place where to learn how to take advantage of the Threat Docker workspace.

 ## threatos/core

-Core system with just the Parrot basics.
+Core system with just the Threat basics.
 You can use it as a start point to create your custom containers.

 available flavors: